lxkrmr/spring-boot-quartz/README.md

 * [Scheduling in Spring with Quartz](https://www.baeldung.com/spring-quartz-schedule)
 * [Quartz Tutorials](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/)

-In the end this discussion on github helped us to realize that Spring Boot is already doing the needed config and we should not mess with it:
+In the end this discussion on Github helped us to realize that Spring Boot is already doing the needed config and we should not mess with it:

 https://github.com/spring-projects/spring-framework/issues/27709

-* using the Scheduler annotation works, but no jobs appearing in the DB
-* by default quartz does not start in cluster mode, so multiple instances will run the scheduled task which is not wanted

 ### Additional pitfalls

 1. Non concurrency is defined with the annotation `@DisallowConcurrentExecution`

-As mentioned under `What we needed` we wanted to use Quartz to ensure that one Job is only executed once at a time on one instance.
+As mentioned under `What we needed`, we wanted to use Quartz to ensure that one Job is only executed once at a time on one instance.
 To achieve this behavior one has to use the `@DisallowConcurrentExecution` annotation on the job like this.

-**!
-Important**: If you forget the annotation each instance will execute the job!

 ```Kotlin
 @DisallowConcurrentExecution